kercre123/victor/README.md

 1. Run the world to connect to the robot.
 The processes must be fully up and running before connecting with webots.
 If in doubt, stop the world and run `victor_restart` first.

-## Running Victor in Webots (simulated robot)
+### Running Victor in Webots (simulated robot)

 See [simulator/README.md](/simulator/README.md).

 ## Updating syscon (body firmware)

 Most developers shouldn't have to do this.
-Better to ask someone in hardware or Al or Kevin Y.

-1. To build syscon, run `vmake.sh` in [robot/](/robot).

-1. If the robot has previously run the robot process since last boot then you'll need to first reboot the robot.

-1. Run [dfu.sh](/robot/dfu.sh) in [robot/](/robot).
-There should be a bunch of messages indicating transfer of data.
-Might need to run twice.
+If you think you need to update your syscon firmware, check with [Al](https://ankiinc.atlassian.net/wiki/display/~Al.Chaussee), [Kevin Y](https://ankiinc.atlassian.net/wiki/display/~kevin), or [Matt M](https://ankiinc.atlassian.net/wiki/display/~matt.michini).

 ## Having trouble?